-Note: The SYNCore FIFO model uses Verilog 2001.
-When adding a FIFO model to a Verilog-95 design, be sure to enable the Verilog 2001 check box on the Verilog tab of the Implementation Options dialog box or include a set_option -vlog_std v2001 statement in your project file to prevent a syntax error.

-From the synthesis tool GUI, select Run->Launch SYNCore or click the Launch SYNCore icon to start the SYNCore IP wizard.
+- Note: The SYNCore FIFO model uses Verilog 2001.
+When adding a FIFO model to a Verilog-95 design, be sure to enable the Verilog 2001 check box on the Verilog tab of the Implementation Options dialog box or include a set_option -vlog_std v2001 statement in your project file to prevent a syntax error. - 1.
+Start the wizard. - From the synthesis tool GUI, select Run->Launch SYNCore or click the Launch SYNCore icon icon to start the SYNCore IP wizard.

-SYNCore FIFO Model

-The SYNCore FIFO compiler helps you create FIFO models for your designs.
+SYNCore FIFO Model The SYNCore FIFO compiler helps you create FIFO models for your designs.
 These FIFO models are written out in Verilog and can be synthesized as well as simulated.
 A testbench is generated for this purpose.

-For more information about the SYNCore FIFO compiler, refer to the following:

-- The built-in FIFO Compiler document, which you access from the SyncFifo Info button. - The Synplicity tool synthesis tool online help, where you can access information for the following from the online help Contents:
+For more information about the SYNCore FIFO compiler, refer to the following: • The built-in FIFO Compiler document, which you access from the SyncFifo Info button. • The Synplicity tool synthesis tool online help, where you can

-In the window that opens, select sfifo_model and click Ok.
+The Synplicity tool synthesis tool online help, where you car access information for the following from the online help Contents: In the window that opens, select sfifo_model and click Ok.
 This opens the first screen of the wizard.